Multiple Sclerosis Treatment with Infusions

 DMT infusions do not reverse damage to the nervous system but can treat and slow down future disease progression.
 They can also reduce the frequency and severity of relapses or clinical attacks, delay advancing disability and lower new inflammation.

 Some DMTs therapies are linked to potentially serious adverse reactions, so careful monitoring is required.
 Newer DMTs have shown better short-term outcomes, but more data about their long-term effects and reactions are needed.

 Infusion therapy is used to deliver the following DMTs on a specific schedule based on your disease progression and condition:

 - Briumvi (ublituximab): administered every six months in an hour-long session

 - Lemtrada (alemtuzumab): given in two rounds of four-hour infusions over several days, one year apart

 - Tysabri (natalizumab): administered during an hour-long infusion every four weeks

 Therapies for relapses

-Personalized Hematology-Oncology of Wake Forest is a certified infusion center serving Raleigh, Durham and the surrounding region.
-We treat many conditions with intravenous medication including multiple sclerosis.
-Our facility offers an intimate setting where infusions are administered along with friendly, personalized care from our experienced medical team.
-To learn more about our practice or to make an appointment, please contact us today.
+Personalized Hematology-Oncology is a Certified Infusion Center serving Raleigh, Durham and the surrounding region.
+We treat many conditions with intravenous medication, including multiple sclerosis treatment.
+To learn more about our practice or to make an appointment, please get in touch with us today.